NICOLA ARIUTTI'S WEBSITE

 The article subfolder should contain at least two subfolders:

 Inside the js folder put the wavesurfer.min.js file.
-You can do that simply by running the commnad npm install --save wavesurfer.js inside this folder, navigate into the dist subfolder to locate the file, moving it outside and removing everything else.
+You can do that simply by running the command npm install --save wavesurfer.js inside this folder, navigate into the dist subfolder to locate the file, moving it outside and removing everything else.

 Place the desired audio files inside the sounds folder